LochanD884/image-sharpening-knowledge-distillation/README.md

 This project demonstrates the use of:

-Super-resolution
+Super-resolution,

-Perceptual Loss
+Perceptual Loss,

-Knowledge Distillation
+Knowledge Distillation,

-High-to-low image translation
+High-to-low image translation,

 and is built to showcase how advanced deep learning methods can improve image quality in real-world scenarios like restoration, upscaling, or detail enhancement.